Dahalo language: Overview

 The Dahalo, former elephant hunters, are dispersed among Swahili and other Bantu peoples, with no villages of their own, and are bilingual in those languages.
 Children no longer learn the language, which would make it moribund, and it may be extinct.

 Dahalo has a highly diverse sound system using all four airstream mechanisms found in human language: clicks, ejectives, and implosives, as well as the universal pulmonic sounds.
+Nguni languages such as Xhosa and Zulu also use all four airstream mechanisms, although the ejective consonants in these languages are weak, and vary between speakers.

 In addition, Dahalo makes a number of uncommon distinctions.
 It contrasts laminal and apical stops, as in languages of Australia and California; epiglottal and glottal stops and fricatives, as in the Mideast, the Caucasus, and the American Pacific Northwest; and is perhaps the only language in the world to contrast alveolar lateral and palatal lateral fricatives and affricates.

 It is suspected that the Dahalo may have once spoken a Sandawe- or Hadza-like language, and that they retained clicks in some words when they shifted to Cushitic, because many of the words with clicks are basic vocabulary.
 If so, the clicks represent a substratum.

 Dahalo is also called Sanye, a name shared with neighboring Waata, also spoken by former hunter-gatherers.
 The Waata may once have spoken a language more like Dahalo before shifting to Oromo.

 The classification of Dahalo is obscure.
 Traditionally included in South Cushitic, Tosco (1991) argues instead that it is East Cushitic, and Kießling (2001) agrees that it has too many Eastern features to be South Cushitic.